Sharon Camarillo

 Sharon Camarillo was inducted into the National Cowgirl Museum and Hall of Fame in 2006.
 She is a four-time National Finals Rodeo qualifier in barrel racing.

 Life

 Sharon Camarillo was born Sharon Meffan in Southern California in 1948.
 She was interested in horses from an early age and took every opportunity she could to get near them and to ride them.
 After her father took her to the NFR in Los Angeles, California, she became interested in barrel racing.
 Her father thought she should take secretarial courses.
 Sharon did not agree.
 She found Pierce College which had secretarial courses and a rodeo team.
 She became proficient in roping and goat tying.
 She earned an associate degree.
 She was then drafted by California State Polytechnic University in San Luis Obispo, California.
 Camarillo was the Cal Poly 1970 Champion Goat Tier.
-After she graduated, she became a flight attendant with Delta Airlines which gave her time to pursue rodeo.
+After she graduated, she became a flight attendant with Delta Air Lines which gave her time to pursue rodeo.
 She met future ProRodeo Hall of Fame inductee, Leo Camarillo, whom she eventually married.